chamilo/chamilo-lms/CONTRIBUTING.md

 to make sure they do not introduce security vulnerabilities or degrade the ease of use of the platform.

-The 1.10.x (that you're currently looking at) is a development branch for the 1.10.0 release, that we hope to be releasing around mid-2015.
-It is a transitional version that partially uses a series of Symfony 2 modules but relies heavily on Composer to manage the dependencies towards common libraries.
-Version 2.0 has already been worked a lot on, and has served as an inspiration for 1.10.0, but due to the huge success of the 1.9.x series, we decided to take a transitional step towards 2.0 to ensure a smooth migration of all our user base to the newer version (to be released sometime in 2016).
+1.11.x is a development branch for the 1.11.* releases.
+The master branch is used for the 2.* releases.
+1.10.x and 1.11.x are transitional branches that partially uses a series of Symfony 2 modules but rely heavily on Composer to manage the dependencies towards common libraries.
+Version 2.0 is based on a deeper integration with Symfony 4.

 # Contributing patches or new features

-If you'd like to contribute to this project, please read the following document:
+If you'd like to contribute to this project, please read the following documents:

 * [Coding conventions][1]: The main conventions document
 * [PSR-1][2]: PSR-1 are standard conventions rules we use as a base (conversion of old code still in progress)